mahfuz1703/Job-Interview-Preparation/README.md

 The repository is organized into the following sections:

-*   **CS Fundamentals:** This section covers the basics of C# and Object-Oriented Programming (OOP).
+*   **CS Fundamentals:** This section covers the fundamentals of computer science topics like, OOP, DBMS, Operating system, System design, Networking etc.
-*   **Data Structures and Algorithms:** This section provides lectures and practice problems for various data structures and algorithms, implemented in C++.
+*   **Data Structures and Algorithms:** This section provides lectures, resources, and practice problems of all DSA topics

 ## Contribution Process